betrusted-io/xous-core/apps/sigchat/README.md

 The Chat library provides the UI to display a series of Signal post (Posts) in a Signal group (Dialogue) stored in the pddb.
 Each Dialogue is stored in the `pddb:dict` `sigchat.dialogue` under a descriptive `pddb:key` (ie ``).

 `sigchat` passes a menu to the Chat UI:
+* `register` to register a new Signal account with a phone number
+* `link` this device to an existing Signal account.

 The `sigchat` servers is set to receive:
 * `SigchatOp::Post` A memory msg containing an outbount user post